 CASE 1: On a sea voyage some sailors deserted, the remainder were offered extra money to crew the ship home with fewer hands.
-When the additional, promised payment was refused they could not enforce; they had been employed to cover "all reasonable endeavours".
+When the additional, promised payment was refused they could not enforce; they had been employed to cover "all reasonable endeavours", accordingly their pay already covered the extra work they were asked to do.